iyasinn/ComputeLab/vector_impl/readme.md

 On the stack this will occupy 24 bytes of space

 On the heap it will occupy 8 \* sizeof(T) bytes

+I'm also going to implememtn a fast fast vector